StevenZhuqy/cse15l-lab-reports/lab-report-4-week-8.md

 ![Image12](test_3_other.png)

 ***Answer to Question regarding Snippet#3:***
-* Yes, a small code change would make my program work for cases like snippet 3.
+* Yes, a small code change would make my program work for cases like snippet 3, as my program's output is already pretty close to the expected output.

 * My program is already able to handle cases that have spaces between parentheses, and now it only need to check situations of newlines in brackets and parentheses.